danfuzz/samizdat/doc/library-guide/Generic.md

 may be passed; if not passed, there is no limit.
 If passed it must be `>= minArgs`.

+**Syntax Note:** This is one of the functions which underlie the generic function definition syntax.

 #### `makeUnitypeGeneric(name, minArgs, maxArgs?) <> generic`

 Like `makeRegularGeneric` except that the resulting generic requires